Fill Your Cup With Hamilton's Best Creative Boutiques and Galleries

 Fashion key icon.

-MADE/401 Grey Street, Hamilton East, Hamilton
+MADE/401 Grey St, Hamilton East, Hamilton

-FOUND is our go-to for that extra-special piece, situated in the ever-so-stylish Riverbank Lane.
+FOUND is our go-to for that extra-special piece, situated in the ever-so-stylish Made.
 Owners Ann-Maree and Liz share a passion for well-designed and vintage garments, as well as a flair for homewares.
 It's hard not to feel welcome in a space like this, as FOUND was created to bring together like-minded people and form new connections.
 Sounds like a place we want to throw our support behind.

 True